cnxtech/refocus-bot-scaffold/README.md

 -----> _index.js_: Bot UI dynamic logic

 ## Getting Started

+Note: this project supports [dotenv](https://github.com/motdotla/dotenv).
+Put your environmental variables into `.env` file or export into your shell session if desired.

 ### Test Bot Locally without Refocus
 1. Clone this repo
 2. Add any server side code you want to bot.js